 Hyundai and Giorgetto Giugiaro to Rebuild 1974 Pony Coupe Concept

-Hyundai Motor announced the plan during a Design Talk in Seoul, featuring Giorgetto and Fabrizio Giugiaro along with Luc Donckerwolke, Chief Creative Officer of Hyundai Motor Group, and SangYup Lee, Executive Vice President and Head of Hyundai Motor's Global Design Center.
+Hyundai Motor Company will collaborate with the Italian design firm GFG Style to recreate the 1974 Pony Coupe Concept.
+The concept was originally created by Giorgetto Giugiaro for Hyundai's debut at the 1974 Turin Motor Show.
+The rebuild project will involve both Giorgetto and his son Fabrizio Giugiaro.
+The new concept will be unveiled in the springtime.
+Hyundai announced the project during a Design Talk in Seoul, which featured Giorgetto and Fabrizio Giugiaro, as well as Luc Donckerwolke, the Chief Creative Officer of Hyundai Motor Group, and SangYup Lee, the Executive Vice President and Head of Hyundai Motor's Global Design Center.

 "We are absolutely thrilled to welcome Giorgetto and Fabrizio to Seoul for this rare occasion and we look forward to collaborating with them and GFG Style on this extraordinary design project," said CCO Donckerwolke.
 "Not only does this project hold historical value, but it also represents a cross-cultural exchange that could pave the way for more collaborations down the road."